PolkadotOpenSourceGrants/apply/applications/staex-pub.md

 This project is not a Polkadot’s alternative to Ethereum’s ENS and eth.limo.
 Eth.limo makes web3 domains resolvable via legacy web2 infrastructure (centralized DNS and CA), while we want to be able to resolve web3 domains without such infrastructure.

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- ✅ An overview of the technology stack to be used
-- ✅ Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- Mockups/designs of any UI components
-- ✅ Data models / API specifications of the core functionality
-- ✅ What your project is *not* or will *not* provide or implement
-  - This is a place for you to manage expectations and clarify any limitations that might not be obvious

 ### Ecosystem Fit

 #### Target audience